France in the American Revolutionary War

-French involvement in the American Revolutionary War of 1775–1783 began in 1776 when the Kingdom of France secretly shipped supplies to the Continental Army of the Thirteen Colonies when it was established in June 1775.
-France was a long-term historical rival with the Kingdom of Great Britain, from which the Colonies were attempting to separate.
+French involvement in the American Revolutionary War of 1775–1783 began in 1776 when the Kingdom of France secretly shipped supplies to the Continental Army of the Thirteen Colonies upon its establishment in June 1775.
+France was a long-term historical rival with the Kingdom of Great Britain, from which the Thirteen Colonies were attempting to separate.
+Having lost its own North American colony to Britain in the Seven Years' War, France sought to weaken Britain by helping the American insurgents.

 A Treaty of Alliance between the French and the Continental Army followed in 1778, which led to French money, matériel and troops being sent to the United States.
 An ignition of a global war with Britain started shortly thereafter.
-Subsequently, Spain and the Dutch Republic also began to send assistance, which, along with other political developments in Europe, left the British with no allies during the conflict (excluding the Hessians).
-Spain openly declared war in 1779, and war between British and Dutch followed soon after.
+Subsequently, Spain and the Dutch Republic also began to send assistance, which, along with other political developments in Europe, left the British with no allies during the conflict (excluding the Hessian mercenaries).
+Spain openly declared war in 1779, Spain joined its ally France in the war (but did not make a formal treaty with the Americans), and war between the British and Dutch followed soon after.

-France's help was a major and decisive contribution towards the United States' eventual victory and independence in the war.
+France's direct help was a major and decisive contribution towards the United States' eventual victory and independence in the war.
 However, as a cost of participation in the war, France accumulated over 1 billion livres in debt, which significantly strained the nation's finances.
 The French government's failure to control spending (in combination with other factors) led to unrest in the nation, which eventually culminated in a revolution a few years after the conflict between the US and Great Britain concluded.
 Relations between France and the United States thereafter deteriorated, leading to the Quasi-War in 1798.